Wandering the high elevation forests

 My obsession with plants extends to creating botanical perfumes, herbal mixology, and all manner of rustic cookery.
 Living in the forested wilds with my one true love, a pantry full of potions, and a passel of clawsome cat-like creatures is just what I’ve always wanted, and so I’m here to share my love of the plants and wild places with all of you!

-Plant Healer Quarterly — A quarterly journal of folk herbalism of in-depth education featuring a diverse array of contributors and topics.
+Plant Healer Quarterly — A quarterly periodical of herbalism with in-depth education featuring a diverse array of contributors and topics.

-The Good Medicine Confluence — A yearly celebration of herbalism, traditional skills, and folklore that takes place each May in Durango, CO.
-Like Plant Healer, it is accessible to complete beginners, applicable to the experienced practitioner, and useful to even long term clinicians while also being great fun for those who simply want to learn how to brew
+Enchantments’ HerbalCon— A yearly celebration of herbalism, green magic, and the mythic imagination that takes place each May in Durango, CO.
+Like Plant Healer, it is accessible to complete beginners, applicable to the experienced practitioner, and useful to even long term clinicians while also being great fun for those who simply want to learn how to brew, blend their own perfumes, or meet a few new plant friends.